Multiplicative magic cubes

 (click on the image to enlarge a cube)

-In January 2010, Max Alekseyev, Dept of Computer Science & Engineering, University of South Carolina, found another 4th-order magic cube having the same Max nb = 364 than my above cube, but with a smaller P. None of its 24 small diagonals are magic (8 small diagonals are magic in my cube), but this is not a problem because not needed in a magic cube: only rows + columns + pillars + 4 triagonals have to be magic.
+In January 2010, Max Alekseyev, Dept of Computer Science & Engineering, University of South Carolina, found another 4th-order magic cube having the same Max nb = 364 as my above cube, but with a smaller P. None of its 24 small diagonals are magic (8 small diagonals are magic in my cube), but this is not a problem because not needed in a magic cube: only rows + columns + pillars + 4 triagonals have to be magic.
 An excellent cube constructed by Max!

 5th-order multiplicative magic cubes

-The Trenkler's cube published in 2002 has P = 35286451200, Max nb = 2448.
+Trenkler's cube published in 2002 has P = 35286451200, Max nb = 2448.
 Is it possible to construct 5th-order cubes with smaller constants?
 Yes!
 My best cube has a P more than 2 times smaller, and a Max nb more than 2 times smaller:

-Best known 5th-order multiplicative magic cube,
+January 2006: 5th-order multiplicative magic cube, by Christian Boyer

 P = 16,761,064,320 and Max nb = 1026